-With Scrum, you can’t have product owner saying “I want that for the end of the month.”
+With Scrum, you can’t have a product owner saying “I want that for the end of the month.”
 No, it’s to the tech team to define what can be done for each sprint, and in what order.
 As it is well-defined, the product owner has no way to tell the tech team to prioritize one task on another within the time of the deadline.
-Sprint goals are defined and ordered by the tech team.
+Sprint goals are defined, and tasks are ordered by the tech team.

 The “product owners” and “Scrum masters” outrank “team members”, who are the lowest of the low.

 Wrong statement.
 Each part has authority onto its own domain, to reach the same goal.
 Once again, it’s the duty of the Scrum master that these principles are respected by each parts.

 Then you state that reporting process should be juniors’ tasks.
 I’m afraid I’ll have to disagree once more.
 At every level, reporting help the programmer.
 First, to be sure that she/he has done what she/he committed into.
 And second, to be sure that the feature she/he is delivering matches the request.